lnde/ansible-ncyang/README.md

 This is provided as an example and is not intended to be maintained or developed further.

+I might add an example using gNMI, only time will tell.

 ## Licensing

 Copyright (c) 2021 Andreas Lundin, lunde@dreamhosted.se